Patterns:

 - Do Not wait for Pattern messages to treat low or high readings.
 Always use the current reading on your meter for immediate treatment decisions.

-- High and Low Pattern messages are based on High and Low Limits you set in the app.
-These messages are different than the HI and LO messages that appear when your blood glucose reading is above 600 mg/dL or below 20 mg/dL.
+- Low and High Pattern messages are based on Low and High Limits you set in the app.
+These messages are different than the LO and HI messages that appear when your blood glucose reading is below 20 mg/dL or above 600 mg/dL.

 - Do Not let anyone else use your OneTouch® meter to test their blood glucose.
 Your patterns may be affected if you allow other people to use your meter and those readings are sent to the app.
 Your meter is for single-patient use only.